We have some days off work and get the caravan ready for another expedition in Spain.

 Day 3

-Instead of starting in Bullas today for the last part of the Via Verde, we drive to Caravaca de la Cruz and park directly at the old train station where the via verde ends.
-(38°06’09.6″N 1°51’13.3″W) Starting from here, we cycle upwards to Bullas first.
+Instead of starting in Bullas today for the last part of the Via Verde, we drove to Caravaca de la Cruz and parked directly at the old train station where the via verde ends.
+(38°06’09.6″N 1°51’13.3″W) Starting from here, we could first cycle upwards to Bullas and later down again.

-It’s overcast and starts to drizzle very soon, but the route is very nice, taking us through pine forests, over sone viaducts and through one tunnel.
+It was overcast and started to drizzle very soon, but the route was very nice, taking us through pine forests, over some viaducts and through one tunnel.

-When we reach Bullas, I’m wet and cold so we take the first bar we see and have some tapas while warming up.
-On the way back the drizzle is over and we can enjoy the landscape.
+When we reach Bullas, we were wet and cold so we went into the first bar we saw and had some tapas while warming up.
+On the way back the drizzle was over and we could enjoy the landscape.

-After a warm shower we leave the caravan where it is and walk into Carvaca de la Cruz and up to the cathedral.
+After a warm shower we left the caravan where it was and walk into Carvaca de la Cruz and up to the cathedral.

-The sacristan opens us the chapel where the real cross is kept.
+The sacristan opened us the chapel where the real cross is kept.
 Even if you are not religious, the importance of this cross for so many people makes it special.
-It was worth going up, the view is amazing and the cathedral is very interesting.
+It was worth going up, the view was amazing and the cathedral was very interesting.

-Returning to the caravan, we drive back to Bullas, to visit the wine museum (38°03’04.0″N 1°39’52.6″W).
+Returning to the caravan, we drove back to Bullas, to visit the wine museum (38°03’04.0″N 1°39’52.6″W).
 It is in an old wine cellar where you see the amphoras in the ground of the cellar where the wine was kept.
 The museum is new and very interesting.
-At the end we buy a bottle of the D.O.
-Bullas: Las Reñas Crianza, which we have with our dinner at Camping La Rafa this night and it is delicious!
+At the end we bought a bottle of the D.O.
+Bullas: Las Reñas Crianza, which we had with our dinner at Camping La Rafa that night and it was delicious!
 (38°02’12.6″N 1°40’12.0″W) The camping is just outside of Bullas and very green with a lot of permanent campers.

 Via Verde between Bullas and Caravaca de la Cruz |